How to Declutter Your Sewing Room

 Kick clutter to the curb in minutes a day!
 This no-fail plan shows you how to confront quilting room mess and, once it’s organized, to keep it clean.

-Follow these tips to making your Clutter Cleanse a life-changing success:
+Follow these tips to making your declutter a life-changing success:

-- Permanent markers and index cards or heavy stock paper to make labels for piles as you sort or boxes headed to donation centers
+- Permanent markers and paper to make labels

 - Boxes and bags to hold sorted items

 Work in an ordered fashion.
 Yes, we know — how annoying!
 Even the way you declutter has to be organized?!
 If you jump around from area to area, you’ll lose track of what has been done.Consider working clockwise and from top to bottom in your room.
 Work shelf by shelf, and drawer by drawer.
 Find what logically makes sense in your room — and if you have to break for the day, come right back where you left off the next time you declutter.

 Touch once, decide once.
 Decluttering involves deciding to keep or let go, so the main activity throughout the process is picking up or touching an item and asking, "Should I keep this?"
 If you instantly know something needs to stay or go (and you have space to store it), go with your gut.
 No need to analyze.
 However, if you're not quite sure, see the "Tough Questions to Ask Yourself," below, to help you reach your decision.
 When you don't quickly know whether to keep or get rid of an item, place it in a pile and keep moving through the room.
 Save the last 5 to 10 minutes of the session to deal with your pile of questionable items.